metal3d/m3d-landslide/README.md

 How to use ?
 ------------

 Create your slide as mentionned on landslide documentation.
-Get this theme in a standard directory then use:
+See https://github.com/adamzap/landslide Get this theme in a standard directory then use:

     landslide your_file.rst -t path/to/theme/m3d-landslide